ELITE FAIRWAYS

 • ·Best first-time Spain cluster: Sotogrande plus one Costa del Sol addition

-• ·Best connoisseur pair: Valderrama and Real Club Sotogrande
+• ·Best connoisseur pair in the south: Valderrama and Real Club Sotogrande

 Chapter 04

-Spain wins when the brief needs sunshine, stronger food and property context, and a more complete lifestyle week around the golf.
-Portugal is often smoother.
-Scotland is more historically loaded.
-Spain's edge is that the right trip can feel both serious and indulgent at the same time.
+Spain wins when the brief needs golf plus life around it.
+Restaurants, villas, city add-ons, and property logic all sit more naturally around the golf than in many competing destinations.
+Portugal may be smoother.
+Scotland may be deeper historically.
+Spain's edge is that the right trip can feel serious and indulgent at the same time.

 Chapter 05

-If I were guiding a client through Spain quickly, the first cut would be Valderrama, Real Club Sotogrande, Finca Cortesin, Camiral Stadium Course, La Reserva, La Hacienda Links, Marbella Club Golf Resort, and San Roque Old.
-After that, the conversation becomes much more dependent on geography and taste.
+If I were narrowing Spain quickly today, the first cut would be Valderrama, Real Club Sotogrande, Finca Cortesin, Camiral, El Prat, Alcanada, Son Gual, La Reserva, and La Hacienda Links.
+After that, taste and geography become much more decisive than rank.

 A better Spain trip starts with the right region and four or five honest contenders, not a bloated national top-20.
 We can help narrow it to the courses that actually fit the brief.